Graph Representation Learning for Spatial Image Steganalysis: Proposed Method

 For example, assuming that $h=w=2h_p=2w_p=512$, we have 4 disjoint patches if $\alpha = 0$ and $n=m=2$.
 And, $(f_{1,1},g_{1,1}) = (1,1)$, $(f_{1,2},g_{1,2}) = (1,257)$, $(f_{2,1},g_{2,1}) = (257,1)$, $(f_{2,2},g_{2,2}) = (257,257)$.
 We have 9 patches if $\alpha = 0.5$ and $n = m = 3$.
 Moreover, the top-left pixel-positions are $(1,1)$, $(1,129)$, $(1,257)$, $(129,1)$, $(129,129)$, $(129,257)$, $(257,1)$, $(257,129)$ and $(257,257)$, respectively.

 In order to construct a graph, each patch will be mapped to a graph node.
 Then, edges should be assigned to node-pairs.
-It is open for us to design the edge insertion mechanism.
-For example, for any two different nodes, we add an edge between them so that a \emph{complete graph} is generated.
+For example, for any two different nodes, we can add an edge between them so that a \emph{complete graph} can be generated.
 We can also use the spatial relationship between nodes to construct the graph.
-For example, for two patches $\textbf{I}_{a,b}$ and $\textbf{I}_{c,d}$, we add an edge between the corresponding two nodes if $\text{max}(|a-b|,|c-d|)=1$.
-We define such kind of graph as a \emph{lattice graph}.
+For example, for two patches $\textbf{I}_{a,b}$ and $\textbf{I}_{c,d}$, we add an edge between the corresponding two nodes if $\text{max}(|a-c|,|b-d|)=1$.
+We define such graph as a \emph{lattice graph}.
+It is always free for us to design the edge insertion mechanism, which is not the main interest of this paper.

 The graph nodes should be associated with feature vectors beneficial to steganalysis.
 To this end, we use a shallow CNN to reduce each high-dimensional patch to a low-dimensional feature vector that will be assigned to the corresponding node.
-It is open for us to design the CNN.
+It is also open for us to design the CNN.
 For simplicity, we use our previously designed XWS-CNN (co-authored with G. Xu and Y. Shi) \cite{Xu:net} for feature extraction.
 The XWS-CNN has a high-pass filtering layer, five conv-pooling layers and a linear classification layer.
-For feature extraction, we only use the high-pass filtering layer and the conv-pooling layers, enabling each patch to be mapped to a $l$-D feature vector, where $l$ is tunable, e.g., $l=128$ for raw XWS-CNN reported in \cite{Xu:net}.
+For feature extraction, we only use the high-pass filtering layer and the conv-pooling layers, enabling each patch to be mapped to a $l$-D feature vector, where $l$ is tunable, e.g., $l=128$ for the original XWS-CNN in \cite{Xu:net}.

 Though XWS-CNN itself has demonstrated superior performance in image steganalysis, we are to show in our experiments that the steganalysis performance of XWS-CNN will decline significantly by reducing the number of conv-pooling layers.
 However, by applying the graph representation learning strategy after reducing the conv-pooling layers, the image steganalysis performance can be well maintained, indicating that graph learning plays an important role in steganalysis.